oracle/cloudtestdrive/AppDev/wls/ll-wls-migration/WLS_imagetool_scripts/README.md

 [SEVERE ] Unable to retrieve list of Oracle releases from Oracle Updates (ARU).
 Try again later.
 ```

-Althought the build process of DockerImage has failed the cache has been updated from the support downloaded patches.
+Although the build process of DockerImage has failed the cache has been updated from the support downloaded patches.

 Examine the content of your "updated" cache again :